Jim Bolger

-After resigning as a Member of Parliament in 1998, Bolger became Ambassador to the United States and remained in this post until 2002.
+After resigning as a member of Parliament in 1998, Bolger was appointed ambassador to the United States, where he remained until 2002.

 Early life

-Bolger was born in 1935 at Ōpunake in Taranaki.
+Bolger was born on 31 May 1935 at Ōpunake in Taranaki.
 He was born into an Irish Catholic family; Bolger was one of five children born to Daniel and Cecilia (née Doyle) Bolger who emigrated together from Gorey, County Wexford, in 1930.
 He said that his early childhood was dominated by the effects of World War II.
 He left Opunake High School at age 15 to work on the family dairy farm.
 In 1962 he purchased his own farm near Rahotu.
-He joined became active in Federated Farmers becoming a branch chairman in 1962, sub-provincial chairman in 1970 and Waikato provincial vice-president in 1971.
+He joined and became active in Federated Farmers, becoming a branch chairman in 1962, sub-provincial chairman in 1970 and Waikato provincial vice-president in 1971.
 He was a member of the Waikato and King Country agricultural advisory committees.

-In 1963, Bolger married Joan Riddell, and they moved to their own sheep and beef farm in Te Kuiti two years later.
+In 1963, Bolger married Joan Riddell, and they moved to their own sheep and beef farm in Te Kūiti two years later.
 During this time Bolger became involved in local farmer politics.
-He joined the Egmont branch of the National Party and was later an officeholder in the Te Kuiti branch.
+He joined the Egmont branch of the National Party and was later an officeholder in the Te Kūiti branch.
 In the late 1960s he was asked to accompany the then Minister of Finance Robert Muldoon to see for himself the difficulties faced by farmers in the area.
 As Bolger travelled around the district, he became experienced with Muldoon's adversarial style.